davencyw/raycast-dfx/README.md

-# DFX Identity Manager for Raycast
+# DFX Raycast Extension

-A Raycast extension for managing DFX identities on the Internet Computer.
-This extension provides a convenient interface to view, switch between, and manage your DFX identities directly from Raycast.
+A comprehensive Raycast extension for interacting with DFX and the Internet Computer.
+This extension provides a convenient interface to manage your DFX environment, identities, and more directly from Raycast.

-## Features
+## Current Features

+### Identity Management
 - List all DFX identities
 - View default identity
 - Display principal IDs
 - Switch between identities
 - Copy identity names and principal IDs to clipboard
 - Debug information for troubleshooting

+### DFX Control
+- Start DFX replica
+- Stop DFX replica
+- View DFX status

+## Planned Features

+- Canister management (deploy, upgrade, delete)
+- Cycle management
+- Network configuration
+- Project management
+- Asset management
+- And more...

 ## Prerequisites